About the Amps dashboard¶

 The complexity of SQL queries that are used by a campaign

-The number of individual segments that are run within each campaign; a campaign starts with a top-level audience, applies exclusions, and then uses additional segments to apply subaudiences by destination and use case; each segment that is run within a campaign will consume Amps
+The number of individual segments that are run within each campaign; a campaign starts with a top-level audience, applies exclusions, uses additional segments to apply subaudiences by destination and use case, then finally appends relevant fields to the output; each segment that is run within a campaign will consume Amps

 The amount of data being sent from Amperity to a downstream location